-- Red Kidney Bean Dip (from It’s Not Complicated).
-A unique twist on bean dip using kidney beans.
-Such a pretty hue too.
+- Red Kidney Bean Dip (from It’s Not Complicated)

 Hope you love this spicy hummus recipe as much as we do!

-Did you make this buffalo hummus?
-That’s awesome!
-Please leave a comment below.
+If you make this buffalo hummus, be sure to leave a comment below.
 Love to hear how you enjoyed it!
-Many thanks!

 - 19 ounce can of unsalted (or no salt added) chickpeas , rinsed and drained (a 540 millilitre can or about 2 cups)

-- ⅓ cup hot sauce (your favourite variety)
+- ⅓ cup buffalo hot sauce (your favourite variety)